viterbox/software-eng-test/readme.md

 Here's what you should strive for:

 - Software architecture diagram
-- Good use of the backend stack selected
+- Good use of the backend stack selected - Use Springboot (Java or Kotlin), NodeJs (Express, Loopback or Hapi framework), Go or DotNetCore Framework (C#).
-- API design best practices.
+- Software design best practices.
 - Solid testing approach.
 - Extensible code.

-## Functionality
-1. Write the HTTP endpoints needed to follow the information flow specified.
-2. Write the HTTP endpoints to get and filter orders by id, user, date, and page (pagination)
-3. Provide proper unit tests.

-## Basic Requirements

-1. Use Springboot (Java or Kotlin), NodeJs (Express, Loopback or Hapi framework), Go or DotNetCore Framework (C#).
-2. Use any persistence store, explain your selection.
-3. Write concise and clear commit messages.
-4. Draw the Software architecture diagram
-5. Write clear documentation on how it has been designed and how to run the code.

 ## Bonus

-- Write a API Gateway to monitor the status of services and be able to notify by the event bus in kafka or any other streaming platform that you have used for the communication between microservices, what service is failing.
 - Providing an online demo is welcomed, but not required.

 ## Good luck!